 “What’s the best mode of transport to get around Okinawa?”

 “How to save money when traveling in Okinawa?”

 18 Important Things to Know Before Visiting Okinawa

 1. You don’t have to join a tour to snorkel in Okinawa

 If you intend to snorkel on your own, please remember to pack your own snorkeling gear.
-Aqua shoes is a must because seabed is rocky.
+Aqua shoes are a must because seabed is rocky.

 I managed to add snorkeling and hiking gear to all the stuff required for a 9-day trip and they came under 6.3kg (yes, I only brought along a carry-on backpack for this trip).
 It wasn’t as heavy as I’d initially thought.
 So don’t be put off by the thought of bringing additional stuff.
 The cost of acquiring these is probably cheaper than renting them overseas.
 I’ll share more on my snorkeling experience in subsequent posts.

-2. Typhoon months coincide with peak travelling period
+2. Typhoon months coincide with peak traveling period

 One of the main reasons people visit Okinawa is to dive or snorkel.
 Hence, it’s better to travel there when it’s hot (July to October) which makes entering water easier.
 However, this period happens to coincide with typhoon season (June to Nov).